 Owning a property could be a closer reality than most think

 Those trapped in rented accommodation could afford to buy a new home within just months according to a new piece of research* conducted by Linden Homes.
-The findings from a recent survey by the housebuilder found that the average renter spends £6,716.31 per annum on their rental costs working out at £559 per month – an amount that could be saved to put towards a deposit1 to buy a property.
+The findings from a recent survey by the housebuilder found that the average renter spends £6,716.31 per annum on their rental costs working out at £559 per month – an amount that could be saved to put towards a deposit to buy a property.

-A recent government housing survey found that Bank of Mum and Dad continues to be relied upon with 27% of young adults relying on family and friends for help with a deposit with the average amount being lent or gifted being £16,0002 .
+A recent government housing survey found that Bank of Mum and Dad continues to be relied upon with 27% of young adults relying on family and friends for help with a deposit1 with the average amount being lent or gifted being £16,0002 .
 Findings from the survey commissioned by the top five housebuilder revealed that 18 per cent would find other ways to fast track saving by living with family or friends.

-It also emerged from the survey that an astounding 40 per cent of renters have been renting for nine or more years.
+It also emerged, from the survey that an astounding 40 per cent of renters have been renting for nine or more years.
 Regardless of this lengthy time in rent, most renters (over 57%) feel that it is very important to own their own home.
 However, despite this ambition, approximately a third (30.75%) of those surveyed don’t believe they will be a home owner in their lifetime.

 Those renting also cited their dissatisfaction with their current property: Over 50 per cent said they are not happy with renting and when asked how they felt about their current rental property, outlined multiple negativities, including that the property doesn’t suit their taste (15%), that their property is too small (25%) or there is too much wrong with the property (16%).
 In addition, over a quarter (26%) of renters feel restricted that they can’t decorate the rental property as they would if it was their own and over a third (31%) of all renters feel like renting is a waste of money.

-Chris continued: “Buying your own home is an exciting time, especially when you have been in rented accommodation for a number of years and perhaps felt restricted in your rental property.
+Peter continued: “Buying your own home is an exciting time, especially when you have been in rented accommodation for a number of years and perhaps felt restricted in your rental property.
 When owning your own home you can look forward to decorating the space with your own individual taste to suit your lifestyle and interests.
 For most, the biggest advantage of all is that you will be paying off your own mortgage rather than someone else’s.

 “The recent lowered mortgage rates are also a positive step towards making home ownership more achievable.
 These lowered rates, in addition to schemes such as Help to Buy make it a good time for buyers to get onto the ladder.”